KrzysztofGajewskiDeveloper/VBA_UserForm/README.md

 # VBA_UserForm

-  The user form has been designed to help users to validate the input through standarization to help them avoid mistakes.
+  The user form designed to help users to validate the input through standarization to help them avoid mistakes.

 The form will pop out when the user will click on a comments section.